 It is easy (and perhaps lazy) to attribute this handsome bank balance to the disposable income of teenage girls.
 After all, where do they get all that cash from?
 It’s Britain’s most forgiving and reliable financial institution, of course.

 Bank of Mum and Dad PLC is paying for the concert tickets, the album sales, even the make-up range that 1D is planning to bring out (and no, I’m not making that up, if you pardon the pun).
-It even branches out into providing unpaid security and chauffeur services when teenage girls want to go screaming to One Direction’s live concerts, as this photo aptly demonstrates.
+It even branches out into providing unpaid security and chauffeur services when teenage girls want to go screaming to One Direction’s live concerts.

 I believe the One Direction Corporation is bankrolled by BMD Limited under the tacit agreement that it will not take the mick by charging excessive amounts for its goods and short-changing its loyal fanbase.
 There is no evidence so far that it has done either.
 But this week, another pop star stands accused of financially preying on young fans.